RaynerG/nvidia-nano/README.md

 ```
 This installs pip3, and ensures that it is updated to the latest version.

-# Install PyTorch and Torchvision
+# Install PyTorch and Torchvision into virtual environment

 Note that this is based on Jetpack v4.6, and follows the official instructions found at [this link](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-10-now-available/72048).